The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 I am not talking about an amends letter here, but rather a shorter message that I call a Door Opening Message.
 You would send the Door Opening Message to your son, but you would include a section to your DIL.
 If we work together I will literally give you a template for this, and we will walk through it word by word to make sure your Door Opening Message has the best chance of producing a good result.

 If you decide to try this on your own, make sure that you validate your DIL’s feelings and use language that is void of any blame or hostility.
-You want to make her feel that you value her being part of your family and want to work on anything that might be making her feel that it’s best to not have communication with you.
-Again, there are specific ways to say this so that it works best, and I can help you with that.
+Convey that you value her being part of your family and want to work on anything that might be making her feel that it’s best to not have communication with you.

-Then she has no ammunition to claim that you don’t try to get along with her, or that your actions are negative.
+So, she has no ammunition to claim that you don’t try to get along with her, or that your actions are negative.
 She can’t say that you don’t want a good relationship with her or that you make no effort to make her feel loved or welcome in the family.
 All of these things may be part of what she says to your son behind closed doors, and when you don’t play the role she is trying to assign to you, you are making headway in the right direction.

 4. Create a reconciliation plan.